Shopping the Farmer's Market? This Is the True Benefit (and Cost), According to a Chef

 And not only taste.
 Just like grapes grown for wine, the soil (terroir) dictates what grows better on particular farms.
 This is why the black dirt of the Pine Island, New York, area is best for root vegetables, and the sandy soil in New Jersey is best for corn and berries.
 These are the details that young chefs can learn from visiting the greenmarkets and speaking with the vendors, details that can distinguish a good cook from a great one.
 The people who are selling the products at greenmarkets are the people who raise the products.
 That’s the best part for me: making the connection with the people who are part of the Northeastern food system.

-Read more about sustainability on DICED and discover ICE's career programs to pursue hands-on learning opportunities like Bill's market tours.
+Read more about sustainability at ICE and discover ICE's career programs to pursue hands-on learning opportunities.